-Comment: each country can on a voluntary basis provide additional tables and heat maps reporting on the implementation of country-wide reform measures, although these should not be part of the ERP itself.
+Comment: each country can on a voluntary basis provide additional tables and heat maps reporting on the implementation of country-wide48 reform measures, although these should not be part of the ERP itself.
 These could be based on those included in the OECD ERP Monitoring Tool.

-&lt;sup>46 0=no implementation; 1=implementation is being prepared; 2=initial steps have been taken; 3=implementation ongoing with some initial results; 4=implementation is advanced; 5=full implementation
+47 0=no implementation; 1=implementation is being prepared; 2=initial steps have been taken; 3=implementation ongoing with some initial results; 4=implementation is advanced; 5=full implementation

-&lt;sup>47 The Commission will not accept any tables reporting on the implementation of entity-level measures.
+48 The Commission will not accept any tables reporting on the implementation of entity-level measures.

-ANNEX 2: LINKS BETWEEN REFORM AREAS AND RELEVANT POLICY DOCUMENTS
+ANNEX 2: LINKS BETWEEN REFORMS AND RELEVANT POLICY DOCUMENTS